zkmkarlsruhe/YoloOSC/README.md

 Project files are not included so you will need to generate the project files for your operating system and development environment using the OF ProjectGenerator which is included with the openFrameworks distribution.

+If you are *not* building for macOS (ie. using Linux or Windows), remove the "ofxSyphon" line from the `addons.make` file before generating the project files.

 To (re)generate project files for an existing project:

 1. Click the "Import" button in the ProjectGenerator